 - Make sure your child gets plenty of sleep each night.
 Talk to your Health Visitor if you need help with getting them in a good routine, or with any other issues you may be struggling with such as encouraging your child to stop using a dummy or helping them to be fully toilet trained

 As your child starts school, visit our Health for Kids website, which has lots of health information, games and useful links for primary school children and their parents/carers.
-You’ll also be able to find the contact details for your School Nurse.

 Useful picture books about starting school: